ettalha0x/ai-email-assistant/README.md

-# AI Email Saas
+# AI Email Assistant

 ## Overview

-AI email saas is an AI-powered email assistant for a company that automatically generates contextual responses to client emails based on historical interactions and client data.
+AI email assistant is an AI-powered email assistant for a company that automatically generates contextual responses to client emails based on historical interactions and client data.
 The system is integrated with any email provider and provide a user-friendly interface for managing email communications.

 ## Features